I will show you how to make these adorable wine cork napkin rings that will surely make a statement on your table setting!

 Much to my surprise, these were very easy to make!

 Drill a hole completely through the cork, from end to end.
 Do your best to center the hole and keep the drill straight as you’re drilling through the cork.

 Thank you, Nancy, for being my model!

 Paint the cork with Polycrylic.
 Make sure to get some Polycrylic down into the holes on each end.
 This will help prevent the cork from chipping away as the napkin rings are used.
 Allow the Polycrylic to dry completely before continuing work on the napkin ring.

 Separate the beads from their packaging.
 Pull a length of stretch cord, several inches long, from the roll.
 Do not cut the cord.
 Thread about half of the beads that you need for the napkin ring onto the length of stretch cord.
 The number of beads that you use depends upon the size of them.
 My beads were a little large, so I used five of them for the first half and four for the last half, for a total of nine beads.

 Thread the cork and the other half of the beads onto the stretch cord.

 Without cutting the stretch cord, tie it together in a knot.
 The knot will be hidden between the beads.
 After the knot has been tied, cut the cord and clip the ends close to the knot.
 You can add a drop of glue to the knot if you think it’s necessary.
 We chose not to use any glue and didn’t have any problem with the knot slipping or coming untied.

 We played around a little bit with different napkins, napkin rings and dishes to give you an idea of how the napkin rings work with different table settings.

-When we were finished with the napkin rings, we made a couple of bracelets too.
-We used the same method, but used larger beads.
+When we were finished with the napkin rings, we made a couple of pretty bracelets too.
+We used the same method, but used larger turquoise beads.